smatzek/3DUnetCNN/README.md

 ## Overview of tflmsv2 branch
 The changes in the tflmsv2 branch from the original ellisdg repository generally consist of these items:
 1. Changes to this README to expand on setup and usage sections.
-2. Changes to the model to use tf.keras from TensorFlow and were originally made for use with TensorFlow 1.8.
+2. Changes to the model to use tf.keras from TensorFlow.
 3. Changes to use optionally use TensorFlow Large Model Support in IBM PowerAI, [IBM PowerAI documentation](https://www.ibm.com/support/knowledgecenter/SS5SF7_1.6.0/welcome/welcome.html).
 4. Changes to allow command line specification of TensorFlow Large Model